 Urgent Physical or medical help

-If you or someone else is in serious risk of death or injury, call 999 and ask for police and/or an ambulance.
+If you or someone else is in serious risk of death or injury, call 999 and ask for police and/or an ambulance or go to your local A&E.

 ‘TESS’ text and email support is available for girls and young women up to 24 years affected by self-harm.
 If you don’t know how to start talking, just text or email “hello”.
 TESS replies to all messages.